GENERAL INFORMATION ABOUT WORKERS’ COMPENSATION CLAIMS.

 There are various programs that may be able to provide you with extra income while you are not working.

 If you miss work for ANY reason, including a work related injury that your employer or its insurance company disputes, immediately APPLY FOR STATE DISABILITY INSURANCE (SDI) BENEFITS.
 This program is funded by money withheld from your wages, so you should apply if you aren’t getting disability payments from your employer.
-Once employer liability is established, your SDI pool will be reimbursed by the employer’s insurance.
+Once employer liability is established, your SDI account will be reimbursed by the employer’s insurance.
+Go to EDD.gov for more information and to apply.
 Click here for a list of SDI offices.

 Prepare early to resolve your claim